valbona1992/React-Portfolio/README.md

 ## Description

 A professional portfolio, created using React, that displays information about me, the projects I have done through the coding bootcamp course, as well as ways to contact me.
+To view my page, click [here](https://valbona1992.github.io/React-Portfolio/) for the deployed link.

 ## Table of Contents